Luke Witkowski: Return to Detroit

 On July 29, 2021, Witkowski returned for a second stint with the Detroit Red Wings, agreeing to a two-year, two-way contract.

 St. Louis Blues

-On March 21, 2022, he was traded to the St. Louis Blues, along with Nick Leddy, in exchange for Oskar Sundqvist, Jake Walman and a second-round pick in 2023 NHL Entry Draft.
+On March 21, 2022, he was traded to the St. Louis Blues, along with Nick Leddy, in exchange for Oskar Sundqvist, Jake Walman and a 2023 second-round pick.

 Tappara

 At the conclusion of his contract with the Blues, Witkowski left the club as a free agent.
 After 10 full professional seasons in North America, Wiktkowski opted to pursue a European career by signing an initial one-year contract with Finnish club, Tappara of the Liiga, on September 21, 2023.